Matthew-Hurrell/viva-la-nacho/README.md

 ### My Favourites

 The my favourites page is a template which is only accessible via the navigation menu to users who are logged in.
 The purpose of the my favourites page is to display a list of the recipes on the site which have been liked by the user.
-This is so the user can use liking recipes as a way of storing them to view at a later date, almost like putting a bookmark in a digital cookbook.
+This is so the user can use the like recipe functionality as a way of storing recipes to view at a later date, almost like putting a bookmark in a digital cookbook.
 Users can use this feature to keep their favourite recipes in one easy location without having to search for them manually on the all recipes page or home page.

 ![My Favourites](readme/assets/images/my-favourites.png)

 #### My Favourites List

 The my favourites recipe list displays published recipes that have been liked by the user.
 Recipes are displayed in cards which are styled consistently with recipe cards found throughout the site.
-The only difference is they also feature a red cross icon button which is displayed on the top left corner of the recipe image.
+The only difference is that they also feature a red cross icon button which is displayed on the top left corner of the recipe image.

 ![My Favourites List](readme/assets/images/my-favourites-list.png)